What is a Deep Water Culture System?

 Air Line/Tubing- This creates the connection between the external air pump and the submerged air stone.
 The size and length of the tubing depends on the pump size and the distance from the pump to the air stone respectively.

 Air Stones- This is a highly porous air diffuser that is submerged into the nutrient solution which evenly diffuses air into the solution for plant uptake.
 Air stones are available in all aquarium stores and the size depends on the size of your system and the size of the air pump.

-Hydroponics Nutrients- These are trace elements, fertilisers, and other growth supplements that are essential for healthy plant development.
-These may either be the commercial premixed hydroponic fertilisers or homemade organic fertilizer.
+Hydroponics Nutrients- These are trace elements, fertilizers, and other growth supplements that are essential for healthy plant development.
+These may either be the commercial premixed hydroponic fertilizers or homemade organic fertilizer.
 Check out our list of The Best Hydroponic Nutrients for more details.

 Thermometer and pH Testing Kit- These are important in maintaining the best environment for optimal plant growth.
 Since the nutrient solution is covered, the solution temperature tends to rise while ph varies widely.
 Water temperature and ph are essential factors in proper plant growth.

 Lighting- If you intend to set up your deep water culture hydroponic system indoors, it’s essential that you consider proper lighting for good plant growth.
 Garden system size and the plant growth phase determine how many light fixtures and what wattage is needed.

 The traditional types of lighting used in commercial setups include high-intensity discharge (HID) lamps during the growth phase and high-pressure sodium (HPS) during bloom to maximize yields.